LemcheNET/template-wot-mods/README.md

 ## MultiHitLog ##
 I've created my own configuration based on expD.json, so it only shows the WN8, EFF, expected damage etc, but I keep using the Hitlog from XVM, and Damage Panel from Locastan.
 I've updated the WN8 ratings to WoTLabs levels, and changes the font, and colors to match the general interface.

+## PMOD ##
+I've enabled:
+  * Old Server Cross hair, and configured PMOD to use the gun_marker_blue.dds, instead of gun_marker_standart.dds as its a big ugly blue crosshair
+  * No binocular effect in sniper mode
+  * Horizontal stabilization
+  * I've configured a zoom indicator just up right corner of the cross hear
+  * Eanble 2x, 4x, 8x, and 16x zoom

+## DamageLog ##
+I've translated all the Russian messages, and logs (and help text in configuration files) to English.

 # Common problems #
 If the installer complains that its not able to overwrite C:\Games\World\_of\_Tanks\ActiveDossierUploader.exe, then just close ADU in your task bar (its the icon with the green circle next to the clock), and click on 'Try Again'.
 Or you can just click on 'Ignore';